OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 contiguously placed in RAM, for the most efficient processing (use of vectorized CPU instruction).
 The current OGR API does not allow that directly, and require the users to shuffle itself data into appropriate data structures.
-Similarly the above mentionned frameworks (Arrow, Pandas/GeoPandas) require such memory layouts, and currently require reorganizing data when reading from OGR.
+Similarly the above mentioned frameworks (Arrow, Pandas/GeoPandas) require such memory layouts, and currently require reorganizing data when reading from OGR.
 The `pyogrio <https://github.com/geopandas/pyogrio>`_ project is for example an attempt at addressing that need.

 Furthermore, the :ref:`vector.arrow` and :ref:`vector.parquet` drivers,
 whose file organization is columnar, and batch oriented, have been added in GDAL 3.5.0.
-Consequentl,y a columnar-oriented API will allow to get the best performance from those formats.
+Consequently a columnar-oriented API will enable the best performance for those formats.

 Details
 -------